diegopacheco/tech-resources/doing-better-in-AI-era.md

 * Be a Killer, always deliver, always do more than expected.
 * Have constant discipline, learn all the things you dont know, repeat.
 * Avoid complacency.
 Do not be happy with little, always do more, always be better.
-* You promise, you deliver, so always write down, always use agent, be someone reliable like a rock.
+* You promise, you deliver, so always write down, always remember, be someone reliable like a rock.
 * Go Deeper, know better, invest more on POCs, reading papers, videos and do not avoid hard problems, face hard problems early on.

 <br/>